PipedreamHQ/pipedream/docs/docs/event-history/README.md

 ::: tip This feature is in beta

-Event Histories are currently in **beta** with a limited number of events to start.
+Event histories are currently in **beta** with a limited number of events to start.

 :::